risuorg/risu/doc/plugins/core.md

 ## Writing checks

-Citellus tests should conform to the following standards:
+Risu tests should conform to the following standards:

 - The test script must be executable.
-Citellus will ignore tests for which it does not have execute permission (and report CI errors if there's a file which has not +x set in the plugins folder)
+Risu will ignore tests for which it does not have execute permission (and report CI errors if there's a file which has not +x set in the plugins folder)

 - Test should include a line starting with `# description:`, `# long_name`, `# priority` and optional `# bugzilla` followed with a one line comment which describes plugin information, for example: